cupofpython/gitlab-trigger/README.md

-This project uses GH as the SSOT for SCM at this project: https://github.com/cupofpython/gitlab-trigger

-It uses a GitLab pipeline trigger token (Settings -> CI/CD) and a job in GitHub Actions to trigger GitLab for CI/CD.
+This project has GitHub as the SSOT.
+When a PR is opened (or any push) the GitLab repo is updated (pull mirror) and GitLab pipeline is run via a GitHub Action.